TianyiHe74/Portfolio/postpartum_health.md

 - **Particulate matter:** **PMSA003I** air quality sensor
 - **Ambient conditions (alternate node):** **Enviro+** breakout

-> Note: some documentation/code paths reference “PM + CO₂” as a target.
-On the hardware side, the components I worked with and documented in the procurement + design notes emphasize **PM sensing + ambient conditions**; if a CO₂ sensor is present in your build, add it here with the exact part number.

 ---

 ## Wireless + messaging protocol